battre/autocomplete-attribute-explainer/country_analysis.md

 ## Greece (GR)

-Greek address forms seem to be well covered by todayś autocomplete spec except that some address forms ask for a street name and house number.
+Greek address forms seem to be well covered by today's autocomplete spec except that some address forms ask for a street name and house number.

 <table>